CIVIL REMEDIES FOR CHILD ABUSE

 If your child has been abused, you should know that there are legal steps you can take outside of the criminal justice system.
 You may have the ability of bringing suit against the abuser in a civil court.

 Before you read any further, if you feel your child is the victim of abuse you should contact the authorities’ immediately.
-A civil lawyer should be involved after the police and the district attorney have taken the first steps, along with the criminal laywer.
+A civil lawyer should be involved after the police and the orlando appeals attorney have taken the first steps, along with the criminal laywer.
 Your child’s safety and welfare is of the upmost concern.
 Once the dust has settled and you have gathered your thoughts, you may want to consider contacting a civil Attorney.

 An attorney will be able to examine the details and evidence related to your case and tell you if your situation falls under the guidelines that would allow a civil suit to be filed.
 Sexual abuse cases can be extremely emotional cases for all involved and require that you have a compassionate attorney and staff to deal with your particular situation.